viniciusmuller/barony-mod-manager/README.md

 - `load/unload` the mods that you want to
 - Click `start modded game` and be happy!

-## Security Advisory
-In order to provide an easier to use interface, the mod manager saves your Barony path and API key on disk, so you don't need to enter them every time you open it.
-So if you are not using your personal computer, you probably want to delete the folder it saves this data after using it.
-Its located at:
-- `%APPDATA%/barony-mod-manager` on Windows
-- `~/.local/share/barony-mod-manager/` on Linux systems

 # TODO:
-- Remove need for Steam API key
 - Handle mods which depends on other mods
 - A simple table-like mod view
 - Modpack support